EYBlockchain/starlight/WRITEUP.md

 But how would the shield contract know that a commitment for `a` already exists in the commitment tree, when commitments hide what it is they represent?

 In fact, if we rewind to when Alice submitted her `commitment_0` for `a` to the shield contract.
 How would the shield contract have known Alice's was the _first_ commitment for `a` to ever have been submitted?
-Or, to put it another way, how would the shield contract have known to _not_ ask Alice for a nullifier?
+Or, to put it another way, **how would the shield contract have known to _not_ ask Alice for a nullifier?**

 Well, it wouldn't know!
-There's no way for a shield contract to determine whether a commitment being submitted is the _first_ commitment to represent a particular secret state variable, because the shield contract doesn't know what any commitment represents.
-And so there's no way for the shield contract to determine when or when not a nullifier should be submitted.
+There's no way for a shield contract to determine whether a commitment being submitted is the _first_ commitment to represent a particular secret state variable, because the shield contract doesn't know what any commitment represents. **And so there's no way for the shield contract to determine when or when not a nullifier should be submitted.**

 You could argue that if the tree is _empty_, the shield contract knows that an initial commitment for `a` hasn't yet been submitted (because _no_ commitments have been submitted).
 But such an emptiness check doesn't scale if there are _multiple_ whole states in a contract which need to be initialised (because the tree can only be empty once; thereafter it's unclear which states have or haven't been initialised, because commitments _hide_ that info).
 And such an emptiness check certainly won't scale when we move towards multiple private contracts all sharing the same commitment tree.

 You also might try to architect it so that the initialisation of a state variable's commitment is done in a separate function from the replacement of its commitments thereafter, and so the shield contract would know whether the state is being initialised from the function's signature (or the verification key being used to verify the proof).
 But our working example for this section is a single function.
-And this will be the case for whole states in general; we won't be able to separate initialisation from replacement.

 You might argue that applications like Nightfall _separate_ initialisation of a state through 'Mint' from changes thereafter through 'Transfer'.
 But that's not what happens.
 Nightfall's states are 'partitioned' (not 'whole'), and partitioned states are implicitly initialised as `0`.
 Users never actively "initialise" partitioned states; they only increment or decrement the already-initialised state.
-Mint and transfer are both 'state update' functions; 'mint' is not a state initialisation function.
+Mint and transfer are both **'state update'** functions; 'mint' is not a state initialisation function.

+Aside: in some cases, we may want the _same_ state to be initialised more than once.
+This is an edge case where a state owner rescinds ownership of the state, and at some point later a different owner 'picks up' where they left off.
+This is discussed in the next section.

 Back to whole states...

 You might argue that a 'preventifier' could be submitted at the time of first initialising a secret state.
 A 'preventifier' is something uniquely derivable from a stateVarId, which would get submitted at the time of first initialising a secret state.
 If future transactions try to initialise a duplicate commitment for the same state, they'd be forced to submit a duplicate of the preventifier, and the smart contract would reject the transaction.
 Clearly, a preventifier can be derived by anyone, and so all observers of the blockchain would learn exactly what stateVarId just got initialised.
 That's not good for zero knowledge.

 Furthermore, adding an extra "thing" to be submitted alongside the 'staple' private tx ingredients of "commitments, nullifiers, and a historic commitment root" isn't great if we keep an eye on the future; where we'll wish to hide the function being executed.
 Some functions having "preventifiers" and some not would reduce the hiding of a function significantly.

 By now, we should be broadly convinced that the shield contract cannot distinguish between the initialisation of a whole state's commitment and the replacment of a state's commitment (because it cannot see what's inside a commitment), and therefore it cannot determine when or when not to demand a nullifier from the transactor.